Trustee: Ocean Resort Casino improving finances, performance

 "We are able to offer the best value proposition in Atlantic City," Matejevich said.
 "We provide the best amenities in this market in our slot product, restaurants, sports book, entertainment venues, hotel rooms, and parking garage, at price points that are comparable to the most value-oriented properties in this market."

+The new emphasis could work, according to David Schwartz, associate vice provost for faculty affairs at the University of Nevada Las Vegas.

+"Any new casino has to walk a fine line in Atlantic City, but this new plan seems to be a better fit for the current market," he said.
+"By balancing value with the novel experiences of the top-flight amenities the property has, the resort could find a following.
+With so much competition, properties need to offer both something different, and value.
+The key will be messaging."

-He also said a plan to build add another 500 hotel rooms to the property is still on the table, though not guaranteed.
+A plan to build add another 500 hotel rooms to the property is still on the table, though not guaranteed, Matejevich also said.
 And getting a buffet opened remains a top priority.

 Follow Wayne Parry at http://twitter.com/WayneParryAC